intelligent-soft-robots/learning_table_tennis_from_scratch/readme.md

 ## starting the robots

-In a first terminal, start either of these executable:
+In a first terminal, start either of these executables:

 ```bash
 # start the robots in new terminals